Fun @ Work

 At work I have the pleasure of people walking up to me with hand drawn blue-prints of items they would like fabricated.
 I call these “Prototype” projects.

-I’m also handed existing objects that need modifications or are broken and need to be remade.
+I’m also handed existing objects that we may have created at one time that need modifications or are broken and need to be remade (and there are no existing CAD files for).
 I call these “Reverse Engineering” projects.

 So, what exactly do I mean by “Prototyping”?